Managing the World Heritage Site

-The forthcoming Management Plan, for the period 2020-2025, is the second since inscription of the mining landscape of Cornwall and west Devon as a World Heritage Site (WHS), by UNESCO in 2006.
-This is currently awaiting adoption by the partner local authorities (Cornwall Council, West Devon Borough Council and Devon County Council) and will be available here soon.
+The World Heritage Site Management Plan, for the period 2020-2025, is the second since inscription of the mining landscape of Cornwall and west Devon as a World Heritage Site (WHS), by UNESCO in 2006.

 The Management Plan is designed as a framework within which the various management interests work to ensure that our internationally significant mining landscape is cared for and its international importance understood and celebrated, in line with the obligations set out in the UNESCO Convention for the Protection of World Cultural and Natural Heritage (1972).
 The Plan framework also enables the mining landscape to adapt to meet the needs of the people who live within the Site whilst ensuring its Outstanding Universal Value (international importance) is protected.

-PDF document reader software is required for this which can be downloaded from the Adobe website if necessary.
+PDF document reader software may be required for this which can be downloaded from the Adobe website if necessary.

 To see where the World Heritage Site Areas are within Cornwall and west Devon, please use the links to the interactive mapping below.

-Static maps of the ten World Heritage Site Areas can be seen below.
+Static maps of the ten World Heritage Site Areas can be seen by using the links below.